santiment/academy/src/docs/metrics/details/frequency.md

 One value is computed for every hour of the day.

-Example: The emerging trends are being computed for every round hour in a day
+Example: The emerging trends are being computed for every round hour in a day.

+## Eight-hour frequency

+One value is computed for every eight hours of the day.

+Example: The binance funding rate metrics are being computed once every eight hours in a day.

 ## Daily frequency